By the end of this section, you will be able to:

 Nick Moore’s video discusses dispersion of a pulse as he taps a long spring.
 Follow his explanation as Moore replays the high-speed footage showing high frequency waves outrunning the lower frequency waves.

 Refraction is responsible for dispersion in rainbows and many other situations.
 The angle of refraction depends on the index of refraction, as we know from Snell’s law.
 We know that the index of refraction n depends on the medium.
 But for a given medium, n also depends on wavelength (Table 1.2).
 Note that for a given medium, n increases as wavelength decreases and is greatest for violet light.
 Thus, violet light is bent more than red light, as shown for a prism in Figure 1.22(b).
 White light is dispersed into the same sequence of wavelengths as seen in Figure 1.20 and Figure 1.21.

-StrategyValues for the indices of refraction for flint glass at various wavelengths are listed in Table 1.2.
+StrategyValues for the indices of refraction for crown glass at various wavelengths are listed in Table 1.2.
 Use these values for calculate the angle of refraction for each color and then take the difference to find the dispersion angle.